neuml/codequestion/README.md

 The following is an overview of how this project works.

 ### Processing the raw data dumps
-The raw 7z XML dumps from Stack Exchange are processed through a series of steps.
+The raw 7z XML dumps from Stack Exchange are processed through a series of steps (see [building a model](#building-a-model)).
 Only highly scored questions with answers are retrieved for storage in the model.
 Questions and answers are consolidated into a single SQLite file called questions.db.
 The schema for questions.db is below.

 *questions.db schema*